Coinage shapes: Squares and diamonds

-Siege money, such as Klippe coins or the siege money of Newark, was often in the shape of a lozenge (rhombus).
+Siege money, such as klippe coins or the siege money of Newark, was often in the shape of a lozenge (rhombus).

 Pentagonal

 The Mutawakkilite Kingdom of Yemen introduced pentagonal 1/16 and 1/8 rial coins in 1948.
 In 2014 Transnistria was the next country to issue a circulating pentagonal 5 rubles hard plastic coin.

 Hexagonal

 The Belgian Congo had a hexagonal 2 franc coin, as did the Kingdom of Egypt (2 piastres, also known as 2 qirsh).
 India used to have 3 paise and 20 paise coins that were hexagonal with rounded corners.
-The Burma (25 pyas) is scalloped hexagonal.
+The Burmese 25 pyas is scalloped hexagonal.

 Heptagonal

 The Madagascar 10 ariary coin is seven-sided.
 The British twenty pence and fifty pence coins are heptagonal Reuleaux polygons, as is the United Arab Emirates 50 fils coin, the Barbados one dollar coin, and several coins from Botswana.
 Many countries in the Commonwealth of Nations have issued heptagonal coins.
 Reuleaux polygons have constant width, which means the currency detectors in coin-operated machines do not need an extra mechanism to detect shape.